FAIMS/FAIMS3-conductor/doc/DATABASE.md

   }
   ```

-Under `auth_mechanisms` we have one entry for each authentication mechanism, currently only one
-tested option which is DataCentral.
-The `portal` property is the URL of the Conductor host that
+`conductor_url` is the URL of the Conductor instance we will use for authentication etc.
-the front end should authenticate with.  `type` should be `oauth`.  `name` is used to display
-the name of the authentication service in the front end.
+`auth_mechanisms` is no longer used (as far as I can see).

 ### `people`